 Rent assistance is calculated separately and added to other entitlements before application of the income and assets tests.
-Disability pension, under a separate rent test, is taken as income in determining the rate of rent assistance payable.

 A blind pensioner is not subject to the income or assets test, but the rate payable does not include rent assistance.
 Some blind pensioners may be better off on a rate of pension calculated for a person who is not blind if rent assistance is payable.

 Rent assistance was introduced in 1958 and was known as "supplementary assistance".
 It was renamed rent assistance in 1985.